Why we do what we do…

 But there is more to it than just extrinsic and intrinsic motivation.
 Motivation is not a binary concept; it is not a switch you turn on and off.
 Your motivation for action falls within a continuum based on your autonomy and internal desire to act.
 When activities are not inherently interesting and do not provide autonomy, competence, or relatedness, motivation may originate from a variety of drivers.
 The graphic below details the spectrum of motivation.

 Intrinsically motivated behavior emanates entirely from within the individual and involves doing an activity for the sense of satisfaction you receive.
-However, the reality is (as Paul Hom would say) most of us fall somewhere in between the two ends of the spectrum.
+However, the reality is most of us fall somewhere in between the two ends of the spectrum.
 The strength and longevity of your motivation depend on the type of regulation that your decision is based on.

 The left three types of regulation are considered non-self-determined forms of motivation.
 At the extreme is amotivation which is an absence of motivation resulting from not valuing the activity.
 With amotivation, you may say, “I don’t see the point in all this!”, you may have feelings of inability (i.e. “I can’t do it!”), or you may perceive a lack of successful outcomes (i.e. “this is impossible!”).
 External regulation involves behavior controlled by external means such as gaining tangible rewards or avoiding punishments.